Antimicrobial Resistance and Healthcare Associated Infections Reference Unit (AMRHAI)

 Antimicrobial Resistance and Healthcare Associated Infections Reference Unit was created on 1st July 2012 by the merger of two former reference laboratories, ARMRL and Laboratory of Healthcare Associated Infection (LHCAI).

-The Laboratory has a wide remit including the provision of a comprehensive microbial typing service.
+The laboratory has a wide remit including the provision of a comprehensive microbial typing service.
 It provides national reference facilities for staphylococci, enterococci and various gram-negative rods including Klebsiella spp, Enterobacter spp, Serratia spp, Pseudomonas spp, Stenotrophomonas maltophilia, Burkholderia spp (including cepacia and pseudomallei) and Acinetobacter spp.In addition we offer serodiagnostic testing for S. aureus, S. pyogenes, P. aeruginosa and B. pseudomallei (melioidosis).
-The Laboratory also provides an identification service for bacteria with no reference facility at CFI.
+The Laboratory also provides an identification service for bacteria with no reference facility at Colindale.

 We receive bacterial isolates and serological samples from Public Health, National Health and commercial laboratories throughout the United Kingdom and abroad.
 We perform surveys of the occurrence of most nosocomial pathogens and links with other typing networks or systems that enable us to monitor the national and international spread of these organisms.